 - Carpool: A great way to save gas, make friends and reduce your carbon footprint.
-Find a carpool that works for you.

 - Discounted TTC and GO passes.
 George Brown College offers discounted TTC and GO passes.
 Leave your car at home and take transit to reduce the carbon footprint being left behind.
 For more info visit: the Sustainability section of our website

 - Bike to Work: Consider cycling to work especially during June which is Bike Month in Toronto.
 Check out the Toronto event calendar for a schedule, along with hundreds of amazing events organized by Cycle Toronto wards and community groups all over the city.
 You'll reduce your carbon footprint and burn calories!
 For more information on bike routes and parking locations at the College visit the Sustainability section of our website.

 - Buy Green.
 When ordering office supplies, use the E-Way on-line ordering system and be sure to choose Staples Advantage Eco-Easy Products that are environmentally preferable and help to protect the planet.

 - Keep Orders of Office Supplies above $50.
 When ordering office supplies, don't have the order shipped unless it's above $50 in order to reduce the environmental impacts of delivering the purchases.
 Combine this with Tip #22.